Category Archives: High School Probability

 In a wedding banquet, guests are seated in circular table for four.
 In how many ways can the guests be seated?

-We have learned that the number of permutations of n objects on a straight line is n!.
+We have learned that the number of permutations of n distinct objects on a straight line is n!.
 That is, if we seat the four guests Anna, Barbie, Christian, and Dorcas, on chairs in on a straight line they can be seated in 4 \times 3 \times 2 \times 1 = 24 ways (see complete list).

 However, circular arrangement is slightly different.
 Take the arrangement of guests A, B, C, D as shown in the first figure.
 The four possible seating arrangements are just a single permutation: in each table, the persons on the left and on the right of each guest are still the same persons.
-For example, in any of the tables, B is at the left hand side of A and D is at the right hand side of A. In effect, the four linear permutations ABCD, BCDA, CDAB, and DABC are counted as one in circular permutations.
-That implies that the number of linear permutations of 4 persons is four times its number of circular permutations.
-Since the number of all possible permutations of four objects is 4!, the number of cirular permutations of four objects is \frac{4!}{4}.
-Continue reading
+For example, in any of the tables, B is on the left hand side of A and D is on the right hand side of A. In effect, the four linear permutations ABCD, BCDA, CDAB, and DABC are as one in circular permutation.
+This means that the number of linear permutations of 4 persons is four times its number of circular permutations.
+Since the number of all possible permutations of four objects is 4!, the number of circular permutations of four objects is \frac{4!}{4}. » Read more

-Guest Post: Lottery Math – If You Play You Should Know Your Odds
+Lottery Math – If You Play You Should Know Your Odds

 Pop Quiz